sciurius/perl-Joplin-API/README.md

 Using folder objects you can find and manipulate subfolders and notes.
 Notes can find and manipulate tags, and so on.

+Note that the Joplin data is considered as a folder on itself.
+This is handled by the class `Joplin::Root`.
+This class is a `Joplin::Folder` in all relevant aspects.

 #### Connecting to the Joplin server

     use Joplin;